European Universities Erasmus+

 • Institutions find European partner institutions and plan the project together.

-• The HEI leadership (rector, vice-rector)submits a funding application for Swiss participation as an «associated partner»
+• The HEI leadership (rector, vice-rector) submits the funding application for Swiss participation as an «associated partner».

 Deadlines